 Both Dr. Allaire and Crowley are studying how epithelial cells protect the body from microbes that can cause severe illness.
 Understanding how epithelial cells function when they’re working properly may illuminate how these cells protect against disease.
 Dr. Allaire is studying the molecules secreted by epithelial cells, including cytokines.
 Crowley looks at how epithelial cells use proteins called inflammasomes to protect the body from Salmonella bacteria.
 Researchers in the Vallance Lab are also studying other aspects of intestinal health, like the role microbes play in gut function and how food and nutrition contribute to healthy microbe populations.

 “I’m proud that my lab has contributed to the really exciting progress we’ve made in understanding the intestinal epithelium,” says Dr. Vallance.
 “The epithelium is just one cell thick, but it plays a major role in our guts’ immune defenses.
 I look forward to continuing to explore the microscopic world of epithelial cells, so one day we and other scientists can turn this research into new therapies for kids.”

-Dr. Bruce Vallance is an investigator at BC Children's Hospital, a Professor University of British Columbia Department of Pediatrics and the CH.I.L.D.
+Dr. Bruce Vallance is an investigator, BC Children's Hospital; a Professor, Department of Pediatrics, University of British Columbia; and the CH.I.L.D.
 Foundation Chair in Pediatric Gastroenterology.